DamianRyse/OpenEsoUI-MM/README.md

 Edit the configuration file with your desired AddOn path and the AddOn IDs you want to keep up to date and that's it.
 Next time you're executing **OpenESOUI-MM**, it'll download and extract your favorite AddOns for you.

-Additionally, if you want to install a single AddOn only without editing your configuration file, you can use the following argument:
+Additionally, if you want to install a number of Addons without editing your configuration file, you can use the following argument:
 ```
-./openesoui-mm --download 150
+./openesoui-mm --download 150,237,3175
 ```
 You can also specify another target directory:
 ```